david-aurel/personal-website/content/portfolio/unsplash_imageboard/unsplash_imageboard.md

 ---
-title: "Unsplash Imageboard"
+title: 'Unsplash Imageboard'
-description: "A place to enjoy beautiful images and photography of all sorts"
+description: 'A place to enjoy beautiful images and photography of all sorts'
-path: "/portfolio/unsplash-imageboard"
+path: '/portfolio/unsplash-imageboard'
-thumbnail: "react_imageboard.jpg"
+thumbnail: 'react_imageboard.jpg'
+order: 4
 ---

 Live at [react-imageboard.firebaseapp.com](https://react-imageboard.firebaseapp.com) 🤖😙

 The webpage fetches images from the unsplash api and displays them in a grid.
 Users can browse, search for topics, and control display settings.

 ---

 ###Browse pictures from the unsplash api in a responsive, multi size grid

 The key player here is the `grid-auto-flow: dense` property and setting `object-fit: cover`.
 Here's a tutorial explaining the `dense` property in more detail: [css-tricks.com/the-auto-flowing-powers-of-grids-dense-keyword/](https://css-tricks.com/the-auto-flowing-powers-of-grids-dense-keyword/)

 ![img](./general.png)

 <hr>

 ### Search for topics

 A `GET` Request to the unsplash api using the input value is made.

 ![img](./search.png)

 <hr>

 ###Customize the grid

 Using root variables in the style sheet, values for grid rows, columns and gap sizes can be changed dynamically.
 Or toggle a `big` class on the most popular 10% of images!